Fazaa-Emna/Document_Text_Extraction/README.md

 ## 🚀 **Project Overview**
 This project is dedicated to building an intelligent pipeline for parsing and extracting information from legal French documents.
 Legal documents often come with complex layouts and language, making accurate data extraction a challenging task.
 Our solution integrates state-of-the-art technologies to tackle this challenge, ensuring high accuracy in text extraction, structure, and summarization.

-The pipeline is divided into two main notebooks, each addressing a critical stage of the document parsing workflow.
+The pipeline is divided into three main notebooks, each addressing a critical stage of the document parsing workflow.

 ---

 ## 📂 **Project Structure**

 ### **1️⃣ Notebook 1: Image Preprocessing and Segmentation**
 - **Goal**: Enhance document images for accurate OCR and segmentation into logical sections.
 - **Tasks**: